Legal Framework for Electronic Archiving

 Are electronic scanned copies of paper originals legally valid?

-Note that according to the Polish Accounting Act, accounting and inventory documents should be stored in their original form, i.e. if these documents are natively electronic they should be stored in the same form.
+Note that according to the Polish Accounting Act (Art.
+73, item 1), accounting and inventory documents should be stored in their original form, i.e. if these documents are natively electronic they should be stored in the same form.

 Are there any legal requirements for electronic archiving systems (EAS)?

-Starting January 1, 2019, when the Act goes into effect, employers will be able to choose whether to keep a paper or electronic archive of employee documents.
-The basic requirements stipulate that both forms will need to have the characteristics of confidentiality, integrity, completeness and availability in conditions that do not damage or destroy the documents (Labor Code, Article 94, 9b).
-Until the entry into force of the Act, electronic archives of paper originals can only serve as an auxiliary to the paper version.
+Employers are able to choose whether to keep a paper or electronic archive of employee documents.
+The basic requirements stipulate that both forms will need to have the characteristics of confidentiality, integrity, completeness and availability in conditions that do not damage or destroy the documents (Labor Code, Art.
+94, item 9b).